Casus-B/Casus-custom-Chatfill-II/README.md

 Apart from the switches concept, there are at least a couple more things that I greatly admire about Chatfill II.

-You'll see later that I added a small 'antislop' entry to my version of the preset, and the antislop instructions _do help_, but because Chatfill enforces a brisk pace, it tends to sidestep the problem of slop even without explicit antislop instructions.
+You'll see later that I added a small 'antislop' entry to my version of the preset, and the antislop instructions _do help_, but because Chatfill enforces a brisk pace, it tends to reduce the problem of slop even without explicit antislop instructions.

 Together with the 'momentum' entry, Chatfill II's emotional economy switch addresses what is probably my biggest pet peeve about AI roleplay or collaborative fiction: the tendency of AI to ruminate endlessly on a given emotional beat.
 Only slightly less annoying is the tendency of AI models to stop and 'hover.'
 Chatfill II addresses both of those problems.
 And it does so while consuming a tiny number of tokens.